The goal of penile rehabilitation is to stimulate blood flow to the penis right after radical prostatectomy to help improve sexual function.

 Even if your man takes an ED medication and sees no result, some in the medical community believe there may still be benefits in continuing to use an ED drug for penile rehabilitation.

-While these studies report that men had erections "sufficient" for intercourse, unfortunately they do not reveal whether these men were able to maintain an erection long enough to complete the act of intercourse.
+These studies report that men had erections "sufficient" for intercourse.
+Unfortunately, they do not reveal whether men were able to maintain an erection long enough to complete the act of intercourse.

 The promise of gene therapy

-Advances in molecular biology have allowed the transfer of genetic material to humans and animals and this technology is being researched to see how it can affect ED.
+Advances in molecular biology have allowed the transfer of genetic material to humans and animals.
+This technology is being researched to see how it can affect ED.

 Gene therapy has shown some promise in animal studies and human trials are currently underway.